Spectacled caiman: Subspecies

 The yacare caiman (Caiman yacare), while previously thought to be a subspecies of C. crocodilus, is now usually considered a separate species.

 The Rio Apaporis caiman was believed to have become extinct by 1981, when the last known specimen died in a zoo.
-However, a specimen was captured for the television show Extinct or Alive in 2019 and identified by DNA sampling.
+However, a specimen was captured in an expedition by Colombian conservation biologist Sergio Balaguera-Reina in 2018.
+Later, the subspecies was discovered again by wildlife biologist Forrest Galante for the television show Extinct or Alive in 2019 and identified by DNA sampling.
+Galante has advocated for the Rio Apaporis caiman to be considered a distinct species, while Balaguera-Reina maintains its official status as a subspecies.